DaxoDax/SpectreTestVR/README.md

    * Plug in the hose, it clicks
    * Etc …
 * Pop Ups / End
-  * Pop ups can have a notification sound, but voice over is not necessary
+  * Pop ups can have a notification sound
   * End pop ups and any interactions with buttons, etc, should have audio

 # Package Guidelines